 - Helmets are recommended but not required

 - Bringing a GoPro?
-Mount your GoPro on your helmet so you can tube with friends/family (you have to hold on to each other’s tubes)
+Mount your GoPro on your helmet so you can tube with friends/family (when riding together, you have to hold on to each other’s tubes)

 - Goggles and neck gaiters are nice to have to keep snow out of your face.